Psychological and Behavioural Sciences

 As you progress through each year, you have more opportunity to specialise, and to undertake larger, research-based pieces of work.
-A diagram outlining the course is shown here, and more information can be found on the course website.
+A diagram of the course structure and more information can be found on Psychological and Behavioural Sciences website.

 PBS students at Magdalene have plenty of opportunity to interact with students from both science and humanities disciplines.
 PBS engages in diverse approaches including biological, cognitive, social and developmental.
 Such approaches can be applied to a variety of substantive topic areas, including: Brain Mechanisms, Close Relationships, Cognitive Psychology, Family Relationships, Gender, Intergroup Relations, Language, Perception, Personality, Psychopathology.

 Those interested in the biological side of psychology have the opportunity to take papers from the Natural Sciences Tripos (NST) such as Evolution and Behaviour, and from the Faculty of Human, Social and Political Sciences (HSPS) such as Biological Anthropology.

 Those interested in the more socio-cultural aspects of psychology have the opportunity in first year to study subjects from HSPS such as Sociology and Social Anthropology.

 It is also possible for candidates to combine psychology with papers from subjects such as Archaeology, Linguistics, Neuroscience, and Philosophy.